erebos12/made/README.md

 The tests are managed in a separate gitsubmodule which also includes a Dockerfile.
 So its treated a normal microservice/app.

 In this microservice we manage the tests which you can write in any language and with any framework you want.
-We use the BDD approach with the Python BDD framework `behave` and for UI tests we used `Cypress`.
+We have used  [behave](https://behave.readthedocs.io/en/latest/) (BDD tests) and for automated UI tests we used [Cypress](https://www.cypress.io/).
 But feel free use whatever you like!

 ## Working with MADE